 4. Dairy and Alternatives

-- Milk, cheese, butter, and yogurt (check labels for additives)
+• Milk, cheese, butter, and yoghurt (check labels for additives)

-- Plant-based alternatives like almond milk or coconut yogurt
+• Plant-based alternatives like almond milk or coconut yoghurt

 5. Gluten-Free Flours